ianmalcolm/QAMTSimulator/README.md

 <img src="images/temporal.png" alt="Temporal scheduling" width="66%"/>
 </p>

-The figure above shows the allocation of space produced by a scheduling algorithm.
+The figure above shows the schedule of time slice produced by a scheduling algorithm.
 X axis is time, Y axis is resource utilisation.
 A long vertical bar has a few segments, which indicate the space in that period is shared by a few tasks.

 <p align="center">
 <img src="images/spatial.png" alt="Spatial scheduling" width="66%"/>
 </p>

-The figure above shows the timing aspect of tasks achieved by the demo schedule.
+The figure above shows the spatial aspect of tasks achieved by the demo schedule.
 The device has a 16x16 unit cells.
 A gray block represents the resource occupied by a task.